IES-Org/ies-top/README.md

 See [LICENSE.md][license] for full details.

 ### Attribution
-When using this ontology, you must include the attribution: [© Crown Copyright 2020-2024 (Department for Business and Trade)][copyright].
+When using this ontology, you must include the attribution: [© Crown Copyright 2020-2024][copyright].

 ### Third Party Components
 This project includes third party software and tools under different licenses.
 See individual dependency documentation for details.